sbalnojan/easy-functional-data-engineering/example_6/README.md

 We're using the same logic here.
 Use the date of today, create the directory if it doesn't exist yet and then store the results  into a new directory.

-4. Now run our new DAG, then run ```./day-2``` to travel forth in time again, and run the DAG again.
+4. Now run our new DAG, then run ```./day-2``` to travel forth in time, and run the DAG again.
 Take a look at the [imported_data](/imported_data) folder to make sure you now got nicely time partitioned data.

 4. Next adapt the dashboard to use todays state.